livewires/web-building/sessions/1-setup.md

 </footer>
 ```

-Finally between the two we need to add the introduction text for your page:
+Finally between the `header` and the `footer` we need to add the introduction text for your page:

 ```
 <section>